pkivolowitz/CSC3510-S-2023/install.md

 Download 3510.zip.

 ### Unzipping the distro

+The Mac can unzip automatically by double clicking on the zip file.
+Some browsers support this internally.
+If you unzip in this way, you can skip the following steps...

 1. Create the folder you wish to use for the distro.
 2. Change directory into that directory.